Move from resistance to collaboration in renewable energy projects.

 Host communities and project proponents co-design projects by being

-involved in decisions that impact them.
+involved in decisions that affect them.

 Need help to do this?

-This is what ELSA is designed for.
+That's what ELSA is designed for.

 renewable energy succeed in your context.